cometchat-pro/xamarin-chat-sdk/README.md

 # Xamarin Chat SDK
 Voice &amp; Video Calling and Text Chat SDK for Xamarin

-**This SDK is currently in pre-alpha stage with limited to no support.**
+**This SDK is currently in alpha stage with limited to no support.**

 ## iOS